hqva/spline_app/README.md

 # Spline Basis ↔ Waveform Playground

-A tiny app to explore how natural cubic spline coefficients map to output waveforms, compare two hand-drawn waveforms via least-squares fits, and visualise uncertainty by sampling coefficients.
+chatgpt-coded app to explore how natural cubic spline coefficients map to output waveforms and visualise uncertainty by in spline domain.

 ## Quickstart (local)